How to Create a Marketing Strategy for Your Business

 Primary market research

-Primary market research is research that you conduct yourself or with the help of someone you hire or bring on staff to do.
-Primary research typically involves going straight to your source.
+Primary market research is research that you conduct yourself or with the help of someone you hire - you can also bring on a dedicated team of staff to conduct the research.
+Whichever option you choose, primary research typically involves going straight to your source.
 This includes anecdotal information gathered through:

 - Competitor scouting visits